-function as low noise amplifiers and cryogenic switches.
+In the multiplexing circuitry, SQUIDs function as low noise amplifiers and cryogenic switches.
 The current baseline for PICO is to use a time domain multiplexer (TDM), which assigns each detector's address in a square matrix of simultaneously read columns, and sequentially cycles through each row of the array (Henderson 2016).
-The PICO baseline architecture uses a matrix of 128 rows and 102 columns. requiring technology some maturation (§5.2.2).
-The thermal loading on the cold stages from the wire harnesses is subdominant to conductive loading through mechanical support structures.
+The PICO baseline architecture uses a matrix of 128 rows and 102 columns, requiring some technology maturation (§5.2.2).
+The thermal loading on the cold stages from the wire harnesses is subdominant to conductive loading through the mechanical support structures.

-Redundant warm

-boxes perform detector readout and components, instrument housekeeping using mechanical's commercially available ASICs.
+Redundant warm electronics boxes perform detector readout and instrument housekeeping using commercially available ASICs.
 The readout electronics compress the data before delivering it to the spacecraft.
 PICO detectors produce a total of 6.1 Tbits/day assuming 16 bits/sample, sampling rates from Table 3.1, and bolometer counts from Table 3.2.
 Suborbital work has demonstrated 6.2x compression of similar data (EBEX 2017).
 Planck HFI typically achieved 4.7x compression in flight (F. Pajot 2018, Planck HFI Core Team 2011).
 PICO conservatively assumes 4x.